ThapaRahul/Deep-Learning-Journey/README.md

 ### Week 2

 This week we read 3 papers about image recognition using CNN.
+One of the main reasons we use RNN for image recognition tasks instead of depp neural netwroks is the high number of pixel values in images.
+For instance, a 400*400 pixel image has 160000 pixels and if we have 500 neurons in the first input layer, we end up having a total of 80 million connections only for the first layer.
+CNNs help solve this problem using partially connected layers as we will discover in the papers below.
-For the Paper 2, we are only focusing on the second section of the paper and writing a single review using Paper 1 and 2.
+We are writing two reviews.
+One for the Paper 3 and a single review for Paper 1 and 2 but by only focusing on the Section 2 of Paper 2.

 #### Paper 1: Handwritten Zip Code Recognition with Multilayer Networks